DemocracyEarth/community./Student Ambassador Program.md

                     Week 7

-**August 27-31.**   Week 8 - classes start (we'll work on a case-by-case basis if there's someone who starts earlier)
+August 27-31        Week 8

+Note: schedule will be adjusted on a case-by-case basis for early start students

 ## Content<a name="Content"></a>